ansys/pysystem-coupling/doc/source/users_guide/syc_persistence.rst

     case.save()
     ...

-    # Save a case to sub-directory SyC of specified directory
-    case.save(file_path="cht_cases/case1")

 When saving a case, the `SyC` directory will be created if it does not already exist.
 Settings data is saved in a file called `settings.h5`.

-Note that if a case is opened with a specified ``file_path`` and subsequently saved without specifying a path, it will be written to a `SyC` subdirectory of the `current working directory`; it will not be rewritten to the directory from which it was opened.

-If the case has been
-successfully solved, one or more `restart` files --- files with names of the form *Restart_step<n>* or *Restart_iter<n>* --- will exist, depending on whether the analysis is a transient or steady cases.
+If the case has been successfully solved, one or more `restart` files --- files with names of the form *Restart_step<n>* or *Restart_iter<n>* --- will exist, depending on whether the analysis is a transient or steady cases.
 The restart files allow the results to be loaded at any point partway through the analysis for which a restart